jfnw-capco/cloudflare-base/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project enables consistent, repeatable and controlled management of the security and performance configuration for domains that are managed in Cloudflare.
+This project enables consistent, repeatable and version controlled management of the security and performance configuration for domains that are managed in Cloudflare.

 These configurations include but are not limited to the following:

 * Enable all traffic to use HTTPS using TLS 1.3 and origin pulls
 * Enable restrictions on sources of traffic to a specific IP and countries
 * Enable WAF and configure the WAF rule sets (e.g. OWASP groups)
 * Enable a sensible rate limiting threshold by source IP address
+* Creation of the DNSSec details for the domain
 * Enable a number of Cloudflare performance options (e.g. Argo, Brotli, Mirage)

 ### Built With